etylermoss/go-music/README.md

 `[ dev (default), prod, release ]`

-The `MODE` option is used to enable/disable optimizations and change the resulting build directory structure.
+The `MODE` option is used to enable/disable optimizations and change the application directory structure & paths.
 The `dev` and `prod` modes are the same, except `prod` enables Webpack optimization.
 Application runtime data will be stored in the *./build/runtime/* directory.

-If `release` is used, application runtime data will be stored in XDG User Directories, such as *~/.config/go-music/* and *~/.local/share/go-music/*.
+If `release` is used, application runtime data will be stored in XDG user directories, such as *~/.config/go-music/* and *~/.local/share/go-music/*.